Doctors share tips to safely grocery shop during COVID-19

 MEMPHIS, Tenn.
-(WREG) — Different doctors have different takes on the best way to do to grocery shop during COVID-19, but most agree when you go shopping, you can’t be too careful.
+(WREG) — Different doctors have different takes on the best way to grocery shop during COVID-19, but most agree when you go shopping, you can’t be too careful.

 In a video with more than 20,000,000 views, a Michigan doctor gave his advice for grocery shopping and unloading safely.